Faculty and staff shoot for gold in Green Office Certifications

 Dining Services has 99 to 100 percent of its offices certified, Carlberg said.
-The School of Management and the School of Theology have shown notable increases as well.
+The Questrom School of Business and the School of Theology have shown notable increases as well.
 A number of buildings with no bars are in the process of scheduling certifications, Carlberg said.
 Office spaces within the College of General Studies and the School of Law will begin certification next month, said Sustainability intern Michael Orr.
-SMG is expected to continue certifying its remaining offices.
+Questrom is expected to continue certifying its remaining offices.

 Certification is based on the Leadership in Energy and Environmental Design system and involves a similar scoring system.
 Offices can achieve Green, Silver or Gold certification, Carlberg said.

 The certification process requires applicants to answer questions from a scorecard assessing energy consumption, waste minimization and recycling practices.
 More points are awarded for less waste production, lower watt usage and more recycling.
 Basic certification starts at 30 points, silver is 40 and gold is 50 and above.